ShubhangPK/Web-Scraping-Example/README.md

 # Web_Scraping
-Scraping the user details of a website for legal purposes.
+Scraping the user details of a website for educational purposes.